LachlanCourt/rainbowBot/README.md

 This bot is used to generate and maintain text channels for courses taken by university students to collaborate and chat.
 It also provides a number of other moderation tools

-Commands are restricted to discord users with roles authorised in the config file under "trustedRoles"

 ## Setup

 1. Install requirements